 • The paper must show that it was written by someone who took this course.
 If an assigned article has bearing on your topic, you must discuss what it says about it and your response.
 Try to tie your paper into the central themes of the course: Are you assuming an anthropocentric, sentiocentric, individual biocentric, or holistic ecocentric view of moral standing?
 What would each of these positions say about your topic?
 Are you accepting (or rejecting) individualism or holism, egalitarianism or inegalitarianism?
 If the issue you are discussing (and the position you are taking on it) would be illuminated by addressing these questions, you should do so.

 • At least one outside (meaning not assigned in the course) philosophical reading is required for this paper.
-Find a philosophy article that importantly relates to your topic and use it in your paper.
-The article must be from a philosophy journal (unless I give you permission otherwise).
-I suggest using the journals Environmental Ethics, Environmental Values, Ethics and the Environment, Ethics, Place and Environment, Journal of Agricultural and Environmental Ethics, and Between the Species (all are in the library and all are available electronically, except Between the Species).
+Find an article written by a philosopher that relates to your topic and use it in your paper.
+The article should be from a philosophy journal (unless I give you permission otherwise).
+I suggest using the journals Environmental Ethics, Environmental Values, Ethics and the Environment, Ethics, Policy, and Environment, Journal of Agricultural and Environmental Ethics, and Between the Species (all are in the library and all are available electronically).
+(Don’t buy any of the articles; they are available for free through the library.)
 The library has excellent holdings in most areas of environmental philosophy; you should be able to find something on almost any topic you choose.
 I can help you find specific articles relevant to your subject if you are having trouble finding them.
 You might also look for philosophy articles under “Miscellaneous” column on the class website.
-Three suggestions for searching for articles by keyword:
+Suggestions for searching for articles by keyword:

 • Bibliography of International Society for Environmental Ethics: https://www.cep.unt.edu/bib/index.htm